Application criteria and process

 Deadlines for submitting applications

-How much are the admission fees?
+How much are Student membership subscription fees?

 How do I obtain reduced rate fees?

 You will be able to apply for reduced rate membership subscription fees by completing th Reduced rate section of the online form.
 Income thresholds for reduced rate subscription fees are listed on our Subscription information web page.

 Do I need to pay an entrance fee?

 Yes.
 In addition to paying your membership subscription fee, you will also need to pay an entrance fee of £135.00.